andreas-glaser/ha-dessmonitor/README.md

 [![Project Maintenance][maintenance-shield]][user_profile]
 [![Community Forum][forum-shield]][forum]

-A Home Assistant integration for monitoring solar inverters via DessMonitor/SmartESS platform with periodic updates (5-minute default; 1-minute with Collection Acceleration subscription).
+A Home Assistant integration for monitoring solar inverters via DessMonitor/SmartESS platform with periodic updates (5-minute default; 1-minute with Detailed Data Collection Acceleration).

 > **Also known as:** SmartESS, WatchPower, or other Eybond cloud-based monitoring platforms.
 This integration works with any inverter system that reports to the DessMonitor web platform (www.dessmonitor.com).